tryashtar/shulker-preview/README.md

 + Banners and shields show their pattern
 + Custom colored armor, potions, etc. show approximate colors
 + When ender chest previews are enabled, ender chests showing the same preview can stack
++ New settings menu for toggling previews for shulker boxes and ender chests
++ When Bukkit server is detected, switches to slower but fewer-character lore generation method
++ Detects when Bukkit mangles lore, and adds text to the tooltip notifying you

 Current 1.15 version
 + All 1.15 items